doj/dracopy/README.md

 http://www.mobilefx.de/html/dracopy.html
 it currently has version 1.0d for download, but the source code is not available.

-The 1.0e version was updated by an unknown developer.
+The 1.0e version was updated by rbm.

-The master branch is currently used to develop the 1.0doj version.
+The master branch in this repository is currently used to develop the 1.0doj version which was created from the 1.0c version.

 The code was tested to build on a unix system with GNU make.